 Wondering what kind of shoes to wear with a tuxedo?
 If you’ve never been to a formal event that called for tuxedo attire, you may be overwhelmed by your choices.
 Not to worry.
-We talk about different shoe options that go best with a tux below.
+We talk about the best shoes for your tuxedo below.

 There are tons of different kinds of oxfords that are acceptably worn with tuxedos.
 As an added bonus, oxfords are typically less expensive than some of the other styles of shoes on our list.
 However, it’s also easy to slip up and choose oxfords that aren’t formal enough for black tie or white tie occasions.